Pagina-afbeeldingen

 NUMISMATIC QUERIES (3rd S. iv.
 218.) — B. H. C. is referred to A View of the Origin, Nature, and Use of Jettons or Counters, especially those known by the name of Black Money and Abbey Pieces, by Thomas Snelling.
 In plate 2, No. 15, he will find a representation of his counter; and in that or the preceding pages. no doubt those of HERMENTRUDE's may be found 19.

 "Cette infant étoit en effet ravissante par sa grâce, ses manières, sa douceur et sa figure.
-Son visage ressem bloit beaucoup, mais en beau, à la Duchesse de Polignac; elle a eu de mieux qu'elle une jolie taille, un joli front, et une expression plus angélique encore; elle s'appelloit Nancy Syms, je la nommais Pamela; elle ne savoit pas un mot de Français, et en jouant avec les petites princesses, elle contribua beaucoup langue Anglaise." les familiariser avec la
+Son visage ressem bloit beaucoup, mais en beau, à la Duchesse de Polignac; elle a eu de mieux qu'elle une jolie taille, un joli front, et une expression plus angélique encore; elle s'appelloit Nancy Syms, je la nommais Pamela; elle ne savoit pas un mot de Français, et en jouant avec les petites princesses, elle contribua beaucoup à les familiariser avec la langue Anglaise."

 Pamela afterwards married Lord Edward Fitzgerald, of unfortunate memory in the Irish Rebellion.
 Her father's name was Seymour, as may be seen at p.
-120 of tome iv. woman of much inferior rank to himself.
-He married a J. MACRAY.
+120 of tome iv.
+He married a woman of much inferior rank to himself.

 Oxford.